Stay in touch

 Secondary breast cancer occurs when breast cancer cells spread from the primary (first) cancer in the breast to other parts of the body.
-This may happen through the lymphatic system or the blood.
+Breast cancer cells can spread through the lymphatic system or the blood stream.

 You may hear secondary breast cancer referred to as: